- What are my collection days? How can I receive a collection schedule and program information?

 Q. What are my collection days?
-How can I receive a trash/recycling collection schedule and program information?
+How can I receive a collection schedule and program information?

-Q. How do I set trash out for collection?
+Q. How do I set trash and recyclables out for collection?

-A. Please see our collection set-out guide for detailed information regarding trash set-outs.
+A. Please see our collection set-out guide for detailed information regarding trash and recycling set-outs.

 Q. What are “yard materials”?
 When do yard materials collections occur?